What John Cox doesn’t want to talk about in his race for California governor

 That emphasis comes at the expense of a public airing of his positions on just about any other issue that could come before a governor who will wade into a growing confrontation with the Trump administration and must sign or veto hundreds of bills passed annually by the liberal Legislature.

-Cox has declined interview requests from The Sacramento Bee to discuss his plans for Brown’s environmental programs, addressing the growing homelessness crisis, abortion rights – and for this story.
+Cox has declined interview requests from The Sacramento Bee to discuss his plans for Brown’s environmental programs, addressing the growing homelessness crisis and abortion rights.

 “We have the highest poverty rate in the country and millions of forgotten Californians can’t afford food, utilities, gas or housing,” campaign spokesman Matt Shupe wrote in an email.
 “We’re talking about issues Californians tell us they care about most.
 That is our prerogative.”